MeenuMumtaz/my-repository/Red Hat assignment.md

 ## Installation overview ##

 You can install ownCloud using one of the following options.
+These options are explained in the document.

 - Install ownCloud using Docker
 - Install ownCloud manually